Oregon Security Deposit Returns and Deductions

 See Portland Landlord-Tenant Law for more information.

-How Long Do Landlords Have to Return Security Deposits in Oregon?
+How Long Do Landlords Have To Return Security Deposits in Oregon?

 Oregon landlords have 31 days after the lease term ends and the tenant vacates the rental unit to return any remaining portion of a security deposit.